-Sustainability is an Emerging Market.
-Like other such markets, it offers opportunities; but the costs and benefits are not yet well defined, and there are still wide gaps between dedicated Green design approaches and the day-to-day concerns of building owners, developers and property managers.
+Sustainability remains an Emerging Market.
+Like other such markets, it offers opportunities; but the costs and benefits are not well defined, and there are still wide gaps between dedicated Green design approaches and the day-to-day concerns of building owners, developers and property managers.

 Aqualok panels are lightweight, foam panels that can capture up to 2.5" of stormwater and yet weigh only 10 pounds per s.f. fully saturated.
 They can be installed planted (green) or unplanted (cool) with a white reflective coating.
 Most property owners undertake green retrofit projects to achieve energy savings.
 Aqualok panels cool the roof by over 40 degrees in the summer and provide additional insulation year-round.
 Thus, they can lower air-conditioning and heating bills in addition to generating credits against impervious area charges and grant funding such as green roof rebates.